Matt-st/Matt-st.github.io/_posts/2020-06-10-Comparator-in-java.md

 ## What is the Comparator in Java

 A Comparator in java is an interface seen [here](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html), where a developer can leverage the comparator functional interface to build a custom compare method.
 We can use the custom compare method to sort our objects.
-In this post I will be showing a couple examples of sorting using custom compare functions.
+In this post I will be showing an example of sorting using custom compare functions.

 ### Simple comparator example to sort by string length
 We have a basic main method that passes in a sentence to a our function `parseWords(String input)`.
 In this function we get each word from the sentence into a string array by splitting on spaces `String[] strArray = input.split(" ");`.
 Once we have the String array we convert it to an ArrayList and call `Collections.sort(wordList, new SimpleCompareStringLength());`.